whitfin/cachex/README.md

 ```

 You should be aware that eviction is not instant - it happens in reaction to events which are additive to the cache and is extremely quick, however if you have a cache limit of 500 keys and you add 500,000 keys, the cleanup does take a few hundred milliseconds to occur (that's a lot to clean).
 This shouldn't affect most users, but it is something to point out and be aware of.

+It should be noted that although LRW is the only policy implemented at this time, you can control LRU policies by using `Cachex.touch/2` to do a write on a key without affecting the value or TTL.
+Using `Cachex.touch/2` and the LRW policy is likely how an LRU policy would work regardless.

 ## Multi-Layered Caches